azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>At last, Kenshin faces off against Aoshi Shinomori, the head<br>of the Oniwaban Group.
+<p align="center">At last, Kenshin faces off against Aoshi Shinomori, the head<br>of the Oniwaban Group.
 In the Bakumatsu Era, the battle-obsessed<br>"Oniwaban group" lost their meaning of existence after surrendering the<br>castle they served without even being able to fight.
 Aoshi<br>is unable to bear this regret and is in earnest<br>pursuit of the title of the strongest warrior.
 As a<br>former Revolutionary warrior, Kenshin cannot tolerate conflict without morality.
 Two<br>men who made killing their profession in the Bakumatsu Era<br>clash against one another, putting their pride on the line.</p>
 </td>
 </tr>
 </table>